shift7-ch/katta-docs/docs/architecture/security.md

 ---
-id: security
+title: Security
-title: Security Architecture
+sidebar_position: 4
-sidebar_position: 3
+description: The cryptographic keys, what Katta Server stores, how access is granted, and the threat model.
 ---

-# Katta Security Architecture
+# Security

 :::note

 This document describes Katta's security model at a mid-level: the cryptographic keys, what the server stores, and what each party can and cannot access.
-For the token and IAM details of storage access control, see [Katta Token Management](TOKENS.md).
+For the token and IAM details of storage access control, see [Tokens](tokens.md).
 For the file format cryptography, see the
 [Unified Vault Format (UVF) specification](https://github.com/encryption-alliance/unified-vault-format).

 :::